 Implementing the Workstation

-The SPACED challenge involved creating an app prototype for a fictional space travel company.
+The SPACED challenge involved proposing an app design for a fictional space travel company.
 I used Framer to create an experience that allowed the user to look around "space", select a planet, and then customize the flight.
-While rotating, the user could look down to bring up the Workstation, a 2D menu interface containing flight attributes like dates and number of passengers.
+While rotating, the user could look down to bring up the workstation, a 2D menu interface containing flight attributes like dates and number of passengers.